View our EdD Early Childhood specialization completion requirements

 After you’ve had the chance to discover what area of nursing suits you, the next step is to find the right nursing program for you.
 Colleges and universities are working hard to make it easier for nurses to remain competitive in the market and contribute to quality patient care.

 For those who plan to continue working while pursuing their next degree, an online degree may be the best choice.
-For example, Walden University’s online RN-to-BSN program allows nurses to continue working as well as to immediately implement what is learned to improve the health of their communities and the reputation of their healthcare environment.
-Walden University also happens to be the leading provider of advanced nursing degrees in the U.S., producing more MSN graduates than any other university.4
+For example, Walden University’s online RN to BSN and RN-to-MSN programs allow nurses to continue working as well as to immediately implement what is learned to improve the health of their communities and the reputation of their healthcare environment.

 Consider specializing in an area you identified during self-reflection.
 For example, if you are good with elders, you may want to consider an MSN degree where you can specialize as adult/gerontology primary care nurse practitioner.
 For those who are tech savvy, an online MSN program with a specialization in nursing informatics could play toward your strengths and interest.

-With a force of 3.8 million strong5, nurses remain the heart of healthcare.
+With a force of 4.7 million strong4, nurses remain the heart of healthcare.
 There are many reasons to become a nurse, and with the right education there are just as many specialties from which to choose.

 Walden’s College of Nursing offers a quality online nursing education for nurses at all stages of their careers with a number of specializations to fit your goals and dreams.
 Programs include an online Bachelor of Science in Nursing (RN-BSN) Completion Program and a Master of Science in Nursing (MSN) online degree program, with an RN to MSN pathway.
 The university’s Doctor of Nursing Practice (DNP) and PhD in Nursing online programs are also good options for nurses who want to go back to college to earn a doctoral degree.